Thanks for enrolling in Birth Matters NYC class!

 2) For pregnant parent, two great book options:

-a) Ina May's Guide to Childbirth by Ina May Gaskin — ideal for those preferring unmedicated birth and/or desiring to normalize birth as a healthy, natural process.
-Heads up it leans more crunchy/woo-woo, in the best kind of way)
+a) Ina May's Guide to Childbirth by Ina May Gaskin — ideal for those preferring unmedicated birth and/or desiring to normalize birth as a healthy, natural process (and build confidence in doing so).
+Heads up it leans more crunchy/woo-woo, in the best kind of way. ;-)

-b) Your Birth Plan by my NYC colleague, Megan Davidson — a very inclusive book for those who want current, best-evidence data along with local, relevant, diverse stories (told by an anthropologist-doula), with a tone that is supportive of any/all birth preferences.
+b) Your Birth Plan by my NYC colleague, Megan Davidson — hot off the presses in 2019 and a very inclusive book for those who want current, best-evidence data along with local, relevant, diverse stories (told by an anthropologist-doula), with a tone that is supportive of any/all birth preferences.

 3) For partner/labor support - The Birth Partner by Penny Simkin